1 October 2024

 Equality, Diversity and Inclusion is not a tick box

 Inspired by the experts by experience who bravely shared their stories, our Equality, Diversity and Inclusion (EDI) Chair, Ms Rantimi Ayodele, reflected on her lived experience.
-She shared how she efforts to advance EDI have failed in the past.
-She explained how it is often considered once everything else is done, but at the point, it’s often too late.
+She shared how efforts to advance EDI have failed in the past.
+She explained how it is often considered once everything else is done, but at that point, it’s often too late.
 Evidence presented throughout the conference showed that when EDI is part of our everyday decision-making, it leads to benefits for patients.

 Healthcare should take place everywhere